techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 > **Note**: `CommonModule` is a built-in Angular module that exports all the basic Angular directives and pipes, such as [`NgIf`](https://angular.io/api/common/NgIf), [`NgForOf`](https://angular.io/api/common/NgForOf), [`DecimalPipe`](https://angular.io/api/common/DecimalPipe), etc.

-## Angular Routing, Step 2.2: Importing the Router and Setting up Routing
+##    Step 2.2: Importing the Router and Setting up Routing

 Next, you would need to open the `src/app/app-routing.module.ts` file **and update it as follows:**